Information taken from the DFE website

 Key stage 4 and 16 to 18 performance measures will be published by the Secretary of State for the 2021 to 2022 academic year.

-For key stage 4 and 16 to 18 results, you will need to update your website to include the latest measures, which once published, will be based on tests, exams and assessments from the 2021 to 2022 academic year.
+For key stage 4 and 16 to 18 results, you should update your website to include the latest measures which, once published, will be based on tests, exams and assessments from the 2021 to 2022 academic year.

 Alongside your key stage 4 and 16 to 18 results, you may wish to add the following sentence:

 “Given the uneven impact of the pandemic on school and college performance data, the government has said you should not make direct comparisons between the performance data for one school or college and another, or to data from previous years.”

 Key stage 2 (end of primary school) results

 You do not need to publish your key stage 2 results for the academic year 2021 to 2022 on your website, as the Secretary of State will not publish this data.
 This is because statutory assessments returned for the first time since 2019, without adaptations, after disruption caused by the pandemic.

 You should continue to display your school’s most recent key stage 2 performance measures, as published by the Secretary of State, on your website.
 For most schools, these will be the performance measures published for the 2018 to 2019 academic year.